tiberiusferreira/blog/content/posts/machine_learning_rust_simd_I.md

 After getting the results shown above, I was pretty confident I could trust Yolo to put bounding boxes around each person.
 So it was just a matter of digging into the codebase and changing it to fill the whole box instead of just drawing a contour.
-By the tenth _Segmentatation Fault_ most of my C memories had come back and I had some results to show.
+By the tenth _Segmentation Fault_ most of my C memories had come back and I had some results to show.